allenjzhang/typespec-e2e-demo/doc/user-journey.md

 #### Compile and Test Server

 - asp.net:
-  - run `npx hscs scaffold .\tsp-output\server\ . --use-swaggerui` to create basic aspnet project scaffolding.
+  - run `npx hscs scaffold ./tsp-output/server/ . --use-swaggerui` to create basic aspnet project scaffolding.
   - Run `dotnet run`
   - use browser to `http://localhost:XXXX/swagger/index.html` where XXXX is the port number shown
   - You can use Swagger UI's `Try it out` to interact with the running service